-The summer season for Yukon River fisheries has essentially ended throughout the Alaskan portion of the drainage and shifted to fall season management.
+The summer season for Yukon River fisheries has ended throughout the Alaskan portion of the drainage and all districts are under fall season management.
 The Eagle sonar is still assessing Chinook Salmon passage and will continue to do so until Fall Chum Salmon arrive in greater numbers.
-At this time, managers are disappointed in the estimated passage of Chinook Salmon past the Eagle sonar.
-Through August 14, 31,058 Chinook Salmon have been estimated passing the sonar, below the average of 56,391 and the lowest passage on record for this date.
-This is much less than projected based on the Pilot Station sonar passage of approximately 160,000 Chinook Salmon.
-Unfortunately, the Chena River sonar and counting tower was ended early due to flooding hindering the operation of the project.
-At this time, managers are anticipating that our border obligations into Canada will not be met this year.
+Managers are disappointed in the estimated passage of Chinook Salmon past the Eagle sonar.
+Through August 22, only 32,773 Chinook Salmon have been estimated passing the sonar and daily passage appears to be down to a final trickle.
+Passage to date is far below the average of 56,892 and will likely end up as the second lowest passage since 2005.
+It appears that our border obligations into Canada will not be met this year.
+The Chinook Salmon passage at Eagle was far less than projected based on the Pilot Station sonar estimate of approximately 160,000 Chinook Salmon, and the reasons are unclear.
+Unfortunately, the Chena River sonar and counting tower was ended early due to flooding hindering the operation of the project, so we have essentially no estimates of escapement in U.S. tributaries this year.